osg-htc/docs/docs/site-planning.md

 The OSG provides a very minimal runtime environment that can be deployed via tarball, RPM, or through a global filesystem on your cluster's worker nodes.

-We believe that all scientific applications should be portable and self-contained, with no OS dependencies.
+We believe that all research applications should be portable and self-contained, with no OS dependencies.
 This provides access to the most resources and minimizes the presence at sites.
 However, this ideal is often difficult to achieve in practice.
 For sites that want to support a uniform runtime environment, we provide a global filesystem called CVMFS that VOs can